Summer Guide 2023: Farmers Markets and U-Pick Produce

 Featuring a large selection of local produce, artisanal crafts, and prepared foods in a new location this year at MLK Park.
 8:30 a.m. to 1 p.m.
 Sundays, through Oct.
-30. MLK Park, 4055 Nicollet Ave.
-S. (40th and Nicollet), Minneapolis; neighborhoodrootsmn.org.
+29. MLK Park, 4055 Nicollet Ave.
+S., Minneapolis; neighborhoodrootsmn.org.

-Formerly known as the Camden Farmers Market, this small market has teamed up with Robbinsdale to offer fresh produce and artisanal goods.
-8 a.m. to noon Saturdays, May 21 through September 17.
+Formerly known as the Camden Farmers Market, this small market has teamed up with Robbinsdale to offer fresh produce and artisanal goods plus free fitness classes, chef cook-offs, and more.
+8 a.m. to noon Saturdays through September 23.
 Find it on the northeast corner of Bottineau Blvd.
 (CR 81) and Lakeland Avenue in Robbinsdale, across from HyVee; thenewmpls.info/farmersmarket.

 Linden Hills Farmers Market

-Featuring ethical meats, baked goods, ready-to-eat items, locally grown veggies and fruits, and live musical entertainment.
+Featuring ethical meats, baked goods, ready-to-eat items, locally grown veggies and fruits, and live music.
 10 a.m. to 1 p.m.
 Sundays, through Oct.
-30. Settergrens of Linden Hills, 2813 W. 43rd St., Minneapolis; lindenhillsfarmersmarket.org.
+29. Settergrens of Linden Hills, 2813 W. 43rd St., Minneapolis; lindenhillsfarmersmarket.org.

 Midtown Farmers Market

 Urban market serving produce and more to Powderhorn, Phillips, and Longfellow.
-In a new location this year.
 8 a.m. to 1 p.m.
 Saturdays through Oct.; 3 to 7 p.m.
 Tuesdays, through Oct.
-2225 East Lake St., Minneapolis, facebook.com/MidtownFarmersMarket.
+2225 East Lake St., Minneapolis, https://facebook.com/MidtownFarmersMarket.

 Mill City Farmers Market

 Long running market in the shadow of Mill Ruins Park, featuring local, sustainable, and organic groceries and produce.
 8 a.m. to 1 p.m.
-Saturdays through Oct.
+Saturdays yearound.
 750 2nd St. S., Minneapolis; millcityfarmersmarket.org.

 Minneapolis Farmers Market

-Arguably the city’s largest and most famous market, with hundreds of vendors weekly.
+Possibly the city’s largest and most popular market, with hundreds of vendors weekly.
 6 a.m. to 1 p.m. daily, EBT hours 8 a.m. to 1 p.m.
 Thu.-Sun.
 June through Oct.
 312 E. Lyndale Ave.
-N. (near International Market Square), Minneapolis; mplsfarmersmarket.com.
+N., Minneapolis; mplsfarmersmarket.com.

 Northeast Farmers Market